mikechambers/mikechambers.github.io/source/_posts/2009-07-14-speaking-at-flash-on-the-beach-brighton.markdown

 ---

 I am fortunate to have been invited to speak again at[ Flash on the Beach in Brighton][1] this fall.
-The event is September 20th &#8211; 23rd, in Brighton, England, and is hands down the top Flash Conference in Europe (and a contender for top worldwide).
+The event is September 20th - 23rd, in Brighton, England, and is hands down the top Flash Conference in Europe (and a contender for top worldwide).

-I will be doing a session titled &#8220;[Advanced Desktop Development with Adobe AIR][2]&#8221; which will cover some useful tricks and techniques when developing AIR Applications.
+I will be doing a session titled "[Advanced Desktop Development with Adobe AIR][2]" which will cover some useful tricks and techniques when developing AIR Applications.
 I will also be going over some next generation Adobe AIR features and APIs.

 If you are a Flash developer / designer and are in Europe, you CANNOT miss this conference.
 As usual, the [speaker list][3] is pretty amazing, and this is really shaping up to be a great conference.